avishaigonen123/CTF_writeups/lord-of-sql-injection/index.md

 ---
 layout: default
-title: Lord-of-sql-Injection Writeups
+title: Lord-of-sql-injection Writeups
 ---

-Welcome to the **Lord-of-sql-Injection** wargame writeups!
+Welcome to the **Lord-of-sql-injection** wargame writeups!
 Click a level below to view the detailed solution.

 <style>
   .level-grid {